 Pitcairn Island is a tiny speck of land located nearly dead in the center of the southern Pacific Ocean.
 It has a population of some fifty people.
 The nearest land to them is Tahiti which is several hundred miles away.

-Considered the last county in China without a road leading to it, Motuo is a small community in the Tibetan Autonomous Region that remains one of the few places in Asia still untouched by the modern world.
+Considered at one point the last county in Tibet without a road leading to it, Motuo is a small community in the Tibetan Autonomous Region that remains one of the few places in Asia still untouched by the modern world.
+With a population of around 11,100 it recently had a road built to it and experienced a surge in tourism.